Ryunosuke1114/Ryunosuke1114/README.md

 ✍️　My name is Ryunosuke Aoki based on Tokyo.
 I am a student at Aoyama Gakuin Univ.

-📱　I develop mainly in Flutter and TypeScript and Golang in my work.
+📱　I develop mainly in Kotlin in my work.

 ✈️　My hobby is traveling.